inkstitch/inkstitch/collections/_fonts/en/sortefaxXL.md

 Of course, using Inkscape,  you may easily reposition the frame or resize it or even transform a circle into an ellipse for such a high letter.

-To acces the frames, use the corresponding keys:
+## To access the frames, use the corresponding keys:

 Frame|Key
 ---|---